List of DC Comics characters: M: Monocle

-Monocle is a character appearing in American comic books published by DC Comics.

-Jonathan Cheval is an honest businessman in the field of optics, who lost his business to a criminal's schemes.
+Monocle (Jonathan Cheval) is an honest businessman in the field of optics, who lost his business to a criminal's schemes.
 Determined to get revenge on the people that cheated him, Cheval invents a number of monocles that can emit beams of energy.
 He is eventually captured by Hawkman after killing two of the criminals, although the remaining one is jailed with him.

 Decades later, after being released from prison, he is invited by the Ultra-Humanite to join his Secret Society of Super Villains which battles Hawkman along with the rest of the Justice Society of America and the Justice League of America.
 He and his colleagues are defeated and banished into an inter-dimensional limbo until the Ultra-Humanite from 1942 contacts his future counterpart, enlisting the aid of all criminals then present in limbo.
 Monocle briefly resides once more in 1942 until he and his allies are defeated once again, this time at the hands of the All-Star Squadron.

 Monocle appears with Merlyn and other various villains and ex-Suicide Squad members in the mini-series Identity Crisis (2004).
-He is later killed by Manhunter (Kate Spencer) in Manhunter #9 (June 2005).
+He was killed by Manhunter (Kate Spencer) in Manhunter #9 (2005).

-During the Blackest Night storyline, it is revealed that Monocle's remains were gathered by the Justice League along with the remains of several other deceased super-villains after Nightwing found out about a rash of grave robberies.

 In 2011, "The New 52" rebooted the DC universe.
 During the "Forever Evil" storyline, Monocle is among the villains assembled by the Crime Syndicate of America.
 When he assumes that the Crime Syndicate of America is actually the Justice League in disguise, Monocle is killed by Ultraman.